Rhythm

 Rhythm (from Greek ῥυθμός, rhythmos, "any regular recurring motion, symmetry") generally means a "movement marked by the regulated succession of strong and weak elements, or of opposite or different conditions".
 This general meaning of regular recurrence or pattern in time can apply to a wide variety of cyclical natural phenomena having a periodicity or frequency of anything from microseconds to several seconds (as with the riff in a rock music song); to several minutes or hours, or, at the most extreme, even over many years.

+The Oxford English Dictionary defines rhythm as "The measured flow of words or phrases in verse, forming various patterns of sound as determined by the relation of long and short or stressed and unstressed syllables in a metrical foot or line; an instance of this".

 Rhythm is related to and distinguished from pulse, meter, and beats:

 In the performance arts, rhythm is the timing of events on a human scale; of musical sounds and silences that occur over time, of the steps of a dance, or the meter of spoken language and poetry.
 In some performing arts, such as hip hop music, the rhythmic delivery of the lyrics is one of the most important elements of the style.
 Rhythm may also refer to visual presentation, as "timed movement through space" and a common language of pattern unites rhythm with geometry.
-For example, architects often speak of the rhythm of a building, referring to patterns in the spacing of windows, columns, and other elements of the façade.
-In recent years, rhythm and meter have become an important area of research among music scholars.
-Recent work in these areas includes books by Maury Yeston, Fred Lerdahl and Ray Jackendoff, Jonathan Kramer, Christopher Hasty, Godfried Toussaint, William Rothstein, Joel Lester, and Guerino Mazzola.
+For example, architects can speak of the rhythm of a building, referring to patterns in the spacing of windows, columns, and other elements of the façade.
+Rhythm and meter have become an important area of research among music scholars.
+Recent work in these areas includes books by Maury Yeston, Fred Lerdahl, Ray Jackendoff, Godfried Toussaint, William Rothstein, Joel Lester, Guerino Mazzola, and Steffen Krebber.